Azure/iotedge/samples/dotnet/EdgeX509AuthDownstreamDevice/README.md

 To build the sample, copy the contents of this directory on your dev box and follow the instructions below.

 ```
-$> cd EdgeDownstreamDevice
+$> cd EdgeX509AuthDownstreamDevice
 $> dotnet build
 ```

 ## Run the sample

-Before running the sample, edit the file Properties/launchSettings.json and add the connection string and CA certificate
+Before running the sample, edit the file Properties/launchSettings.json and add the IoT and Edge Hub details along with all the certificates.

 ### Configuration Description

-* Connection String:

-  * IoT Edge connection string:

-    ```
-    HostName=your-hub.azure-devices.net;DeviceId=yourDevice;SharedAccessKey=XXXYYYZZZ=;GatewayHostName=mygateway.contoso.com
-    OR
-    HostName=mygateway.contoso.com;DeviceId=yourDevice;SharedAccessKey=XXXYYYZZZ=
+* IOTHUB_HOSTNAME: This is the hostname of the IoT Hub instance.
+For example your-hub.azure-devices.net

+* IOTEDGE_GATEWAY_HOSTNAME: This is the hostname of the IoT Edge device that your downstream device will connect to.
+For example mygateway.contoso.com

-    This arrangement will only work if the downstream device is a child of the Edge device
+* DEVICE_ID: This is the device id of the downstream device setup with X.509 auth.
-    ```
-  * Just for reference, here is the IoT Hub connection string format:

-    ```
-    HostName=your-hub.azure-devices.net;DeviceId=yourDevice;SharedAccessKey=XXXYYYZZZ=;
-    ```

-* Number of messages to send - Expressed in decimal
+* DEVICE_IDENTITY_X509_CERTIFICATE_PEM_PATH: Path to the identity X.509 certificate of the downstream device in PEM format.

+* DEVICE_IDENTITY_X509_CERTIFICATE_KEY_PEM_PATH: Path to the identity X.509 private key of the downstream device in PEM format.

-* Path to trusted CA certificate: For the Edge Hub, if the CA is not a public root, a path tp the root CA certificate in PEM format is absolutely required.
-This is optional if the root certificate is installed in the trusted certificate store of the OS.
+* IOTEDGE_TRUSTED_CA_CERTIFICATE_PEM_PATH: Path to the trusted CA in the certificate chain of the Edge device gateway.

+* MESSAGE_COUNT: Number of messages to send - Expressed in decimal.

 ### Execute Sample